ShenXiaolong1976/DailyWorkHub/README.md

+# purpose
+### because of security limitation , browser can't run any local application/script from a web link by default .
+Here use a protocol way to resolve this requirement.

 # feature
-it is used to load local application and script from a web link to improve daily work productivity : speed up repeated work by automation.
+it is used to load local application and script from a web link to improve daily work productivity.
 By click the link , you can do :
 - open your local folder, instead of listing its folder content.
 - open/edit a local file by your expected application directly, instead of popuping a downloading message box to confirm download.